 - RISE Results: Cable RG, Glynn SA, Kiss JE, et al. Iron Deficiency in Blood Donors: The REDS-II Donor Iron Status Evaluation (RISE) Study.
 Transfusion.
 2012;52(4):702-711.

-- Study Showing Dietary Iron Insufficient for Frequent Blood Donors: Rigas A, Sorensen C, Pedersen O, et al. Predictors of iron levels in 14,737 Danish blood donors: results from the Danish blood study.
+- Study Showing Diet Alone is Insufficient for Frequent Blood Donors: Rigas A, Sorensen C, Pedersen O, et al. Predictors of iron levels in 14,737 Danish blood donors: results from the Danish blood study.
 Transfusion 2014;54:789-96

 - HEIRS: Kiss JE, Brambilla D, Glynn SA et al for the National Heart, Lung, and Blood Institute (NHLBI) Recipient Epidemiology and Donor Evaluation Study–III (REDS-III).
 Oral iron supplementation after blood donation: A randomized clinical trial.
 JAMA.
 2015;313(6):575-583